xiaozhanguva/starter-academic/content/publication/suya2023linear/index.md

 #   Otherwise, set `slides: ""`.
 # slides: example
 ---
 The short version of this work was presented at workshops on [AdvML-Frontiers](https://advml-frontier.github.io/) at ICML 2023.
-The workshop paper can be found on [Openreview](https://arxiv.org/pdf/2307.01073.pdf).

 <!-- {{% callout note %}}
 Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.